GoogleCloudPlatform/datacatalog-tag-engine/README.md

 5. Set the Terraform variables:

-Open `deploy/variables.tf` and change the default value for each variable to your own.<br>
+Open `deploy/variables.tf` and change the default value for each variable.<br>
 Open `deploy/terraform.tfvars` and set the three remaining variables. <br>
 Save both files.<br><br>